 This is a good opportunity to reflect on how your school introduces the ASQ to families.
-The August 17, 2023 Kansas Kindergarten News and Updates Newsletter lists resources that may be helpful.
+The 2025 Kansas Kindergarten Readiness Snapshot fact sheet includes tips for introducing ASQ that may be helpful.

 Although we would like for the parents to complete the screening tools, a parent may decide not to participate or decide not to have data shared with the state.
 Teachers should document the parent's decision to opt out by selecting "Parent/Caregiver opted out of participating" under "Reason for not participating" on a child's profile page in ASQ Online.
 Completing ASQ is a parent's choice.
 If a family chooses to complete the ASQ but not share data with the state, the questionnaires should be completed on paper (not via Family Access) and the results should not be entered into the ASQ Online system.